Visit These Cozy Winter Retreats to Reach Peak Hygge

 A-Frame Club (Winter Park, Colorado)

-This collection of 31 A-frame cabins set to open in late January in Winter Park includes a historic saloon and wood-fired, French alpine-inspired restaurant right at the base of an epic ski resort.
+This collection of 31 A-frame cabins in Winter Park includes a historic saloon and a wood-fired, French alpine-inspired restaurant right at the base of an epic ski resort.
 Each midcentury-inspired cabin at the A-Frame Club features tall ceilings, beautiful birch wood paneling, soaking tubs, ski and equipment storage, fully-equipped kitchenettes, and swoon-worthy views of the forest outside.
-I’m currently adding the activity of snuggling up next to that Maum fireplace with a good book into my 2023 travel manifestations.
+I’m currently adding the activity of snuggling up next to that Maum fireplace with a good book to my travel manifestations.

 Dining Domes at Fairmont Banff Springs (Banff, Alberta)